What is CleanPowerSF?

 Why am I automatically enrolled in CleanPowerSF?
 I never signed-up for it.

-Historically, investor-owned utilities (like PG&E) have been the default service provider to customers in their jurisdictions.
+Historically, investor-owned utilities (like PG&E) have been the default service provider for customers in their jurisdictions.
+The State of California believed there should be more options for customers to choose from.
+In 2002, California passed legislation allowing local utilities to aggregate their customers' purchasing authority to oversee their own electric generation in partnership with the investor-owned utility.
 Under California’s Community Choice Aggregation (CCA) law, this “default” provider status is transferred from the PG&E to the local Community Choice Aggregation program, if a program is adopted by the local government.

 I just moved to a new address and I want to establish service.
 How do I sign up?